 - Try these gooey oat flour chocolate chip cookies next!

 Healthy salted cowboy cookies are so easy to make.
-In fact, you’ll only need a few, simple ingredients to get this easy dessert recipe going!
+In fact, you’ll only need a few, simple ingredients to get these almond flour oatmeal cookies going!
 I am all about simplicity and ease, so don’t worry, you won’t need to go to the supermarket and buy a lot of expensive ingredients.
-Here are the 10 ingredients you need to make these healthier gooey chocolate chip cookies:
+Here are the 10 ingredients you need:

-- Softened butter: First up, you’ll need 1 stick of softened room temp butter for these gooey and soft cookies.
+- Butter: First up, you’ll need 1 stick of softened room temp butter for these gooey and soft cookies.

 - Coconut sugar: Next, you’ll need 1/2 cup of coconut sugar to sweeten these gluten free cowboy cookies.
 These gluten-free almond flour oatmeal cookies are refined sugar-free.

 - Eggs: You’re going to need 2 eggs for this recipe.

 - Vanilla extract: A dash of vanilla goes a long way and is a total must!
 You’ll need 1 and 1/2 teaspoons.

 - Almond flour: Instead of regular flour, we’ll use 1 and 1/2 cups of superfine almond flour.
 Blanched almond flour gives these chocolate chip cookies a light texture; but avoid almond meal!

 - Baking soda: Use 1 tsp of baking soda and remember that baking soda is not the same thing as baking powder.

 - Chocolate chips or chunks: You’ll add 1/2 cup of chocolate chips or chunks.

 - Pretzels: Crush up 1/3 cup of your favorite pretzels to make these healthy salted cowboy cookies extra fun and delicious.